What Grows in Colorado

 What USDA hardiness zones are in Colorado?

-Colorado spans USDA hardiness zones 3a-7a, according to the USDA Agricultural Research Service Plant Hardiness Zone Map 2023.
-Zone designations are based on average annual extreme minimum temperatures from 1991-2020 weather data.
+Colorado spans USDA hardiness zones 3a-7a, per the USDA Plant Hardiness Zone Map 2023.
+Zones reflect average annual extreme minimum temperatures from 1991–2020 weather data.

-What is the frost-free growing season in Colorado?
+How long is the growing season in Colorado?

 What vegetables grow well in Colorado?